Ezzahhh/simple-snake-game/README.md

 # A Simple Snake Game

 Just a simple snake game that uses the built-in turtle module in Python.
+The high score is saved to a local file called 'highscore.txt'.

 ![snake game image](https://i.imgur.com/xiXrNBj_d.webp?maxwidth=760&fidelity=grand)